-Configuring OSMC over a Raspberry PI is really simple.
-But OSMC power is in its add-ons, that make available to you an incredible number of media content.
+Configuring OSMC on Raspberry PI is really simple.
+But OSMC power resides in its add-ons, that make available to you an incredible number of media content.
 But you can also simply connect OSMC to your local storage (for example a NAS) to easily reach your media and show them over your TV.

-Some add-ons can give you the posibility to view live events, but they depends on trasmitting server capacity and sometimes it can be frustrating staring at the video continuously buffering.
+Some add-ons can give you the posibility to view live events, but they depends on trasmitting server capacity and sometimes it can be frustrating when video stays continuously buffering because of server lack of capacity.
 Some articles tell about improvements gained by VPNs, but honestly I don’t think that any VPN can help a streaming if the problem is at streaming source.